Chelsea midfielder Barkley joins Aston Villa on season-long loan | Goal.com

 Barkley will not be available for Villa in their Carabao Cup clash with Stoke City on Thursday as he is cup-tied, but he could make his debut at the weekend in the Premier League meeting with champions Liverpool.

-He is the latest player to depart Chelsea on loan and is the fourth to go to a Premier League rival, after Ethan Ampadu to Sheffield United, Michy Batshuayi to Crystal Palace and Conor Gallagher to West Bromwich Albion.
+He is the latest player to depart Chelsea on loan and is the fourth to go to a Premier League rival, after Ethan Ampadu to Sheffield United, Michy Batshuayi to Crystal Palace and Conor Gallagher to West Brom.

 A total of 21 players have left Chelsea on a temporary basis this summer, and several more are expected to depart before the transfer window closes on October 5.

-Villa have been equally busy as they look to avoid another relegations scrap having only stayed in the Premier League on the final day of the 2019-20 season.
+Villa have been equally busy as they look to avoid another relegation scrap having only stayed in the Premier League on the final day of the 2019-20 season.

 Barkley joins former Chelsea winger Bernard Traore at Villa Park, as well as ex-Arsenal goalkeeper Emiliano Martinez, and acquisitions from the Championship in Matty Cash and Ollie Watkins.